atamborrino/PlayRTC/README.md

 - Chrome 32+
 - Firefox 27+

-Important note: due to Firefox and Chrome interop, the current implicit(!)maximum data size when using datachannel.send(data) is 16KB (see https://code.google.com/p/webrtc/issues/detail?id=2279).
+Important note: due to Firefox and Chrome interop, the current implicit maximum data size when using datachannel.send(data) is 16KB (see https://code.google.com/p/webrtc/issues/detail?id=2279).
 For bigger data, you must do the data-chunking at the application level.

 ## License
 This software is licensed under the Apache 2 license, quoted below.